 SAIC currently enrolls 3,221 students in 15 studio departments and 8 academic departments.
 There are 150 full-time tenured or tenure-track faculty and visiting artists, and 500 adjunct and part-time faculty supported by 300 staff.

-Degree tracks include the Bachelor of Fine Arts (BFA) in Studio; BFA with Emphasis in Art Education, Art History, or Writing; BA in Art History; BA and MA in Visual and Critical Studies; BIA (Interior Architecture); Master of Architecture; Master of Design (MDes) in Designed Objects; MDes in Fashion, Body and Garment; MFA in Studio or Writing; MA degrees in Arts Administration; Art Education; Art History, Theory, and Criticism; Art Therapy; New Arts Journalism; Teaching; and a Master of Science in Historic Preservation.
+Degree tracks include the Bachelor of Fine Arts (BFA) in Studio; BFA with Emphasis in Art Education, Art History, or Writing; BA in Art History; BA and MA in Visual and Critical Studies; BIA (Interior Architecture); Master of Architecture; Master of Design (MDes) in Designed Objects; MDes in Fashion, Body and Garment; MFA in Studio or Writing; MA degrees in Arts Administration; Art Education; Art Therapy; Modern and Contemporary Art History; New Arts Journalism; Teaching; and a Master of Science in Historic Preservation.

 SAIC is an Equal Opportunity Employer

 SAIC is committed to creating a diverse community of faculty and students, and is an Equal Opportunity Employer.
 Applicants are considered on the basis of their qualifications for the position without discrimination on the basis of race, color, gender, religion, national origin, disability, age, sexual orientation, gender-related identity, marital status, parental status, military or formal military status, and any other basis prohibited by applicable federal, state, or local law.